RizzardiLab/TPiN_BigDataWorkshop/README.md

   - James Lawler
   - Jared Taylor

-Data Sets provided in UAB Box Folder TPiN Workshop - 2025 All registered attendees will be given access to this folder prior to the workshop.
+Data Sets provided in UAB Box Folder "TPiN Workshop - 2025".

+All registered attendees will be given access to this folder prior to the workshop.

 Informational Flyer: